SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 The Purkinje Plugin code is under active developement.
 The current known issues and limitations are
 ```
 1) SimVascular does not record that the plugin was added to a project.
 Therefore the plugin must be added to the project each time a project is opened.
 The project **Purkinje-Network** directory is saved between project sessions.
-2) If the **Purkinje Network** tool is added to a project before a mesh is loaded the tool does not know there is a mesh and will not work.
+2) If the Purkinje Network tool is added to a project before a mesh is loaded the tool does not know there is a mesh and will not work.
-3) The **Purkinje Network** tool does not know if the mesh changes.
+3) The Purkinje Network tool does not know when the mesh changes.
 If the mesh is changed then the project must be saved and then reopened.
 ```

 ## Building the Purkinje Plugin Shared Libraries